 The systematic pattern of assassinations and attacks has extended from atheist bloggers to Shiite, Hindu or Christian minority groups, foreign nationals, university professors, and the editor of the first homosexual magazine in the country.
 Al Qaeda in the Indian Subcontinent and ISIS have been claiming responsibility for these slayings.
 ISIS, meanwhile, has featured Bangladesh in its magazine Dabiq multiple times.

 The government’s response has been unbelievable.
 The home minister said part of the investigation into one blogger’s death would involve seeing “whether the blogger has written anything objectionable in his blogs.”
 He also declared that homosexuality was not supported by Bengali culture after the killing of two gay rights activists in their own apartment.
 The prime minister said she would not put up with any criticism of religion.
 To our surprise, we watched the U.S. ambassador to Bangladesh praise the government for fighting terrorism even as she asked the government to speak out.

-The truth is that the progressive secular community and minorities of all sorts in Bangladesh now don’t just have to fear Islamic militants -- we must also fear our own government, which shows no regard for its secular beginnings and chooses instead to appease the fundamentalists.
+The truth is that the progressive secular community and minorities of all sorts in Bangladesh now don’t just have to fear Islamic militants – we must also fear our own government, which shows no regard for its secular beginnings and chooses instead to appease the fundamentalists.

 Islamists want to shut down all channels of free expression, intellectual creativity and cultural diversity to preserve their form of Islam only.
 But we have seen the price of siding with religious fundamentalists throughout history, how U.S. arming of al Qaeda in Afghanistan backfired, and how turning a blind eye to the rise of ISIS in Iraq and Syria helped grow this monster that the whole world is now threatened by.

 Bangladesh – the world’s eighth most populous country, with the fourth largest Muslim majority population – could very quickly become a breeding ground for Islamic terrorists, despite its long history of secular tradition.
 Remember, there is poverty, growing income inequality, the impact of global consumerism, a large segment of population without any secular education, constant political feuds and regular injections of extremist Wahhabi culture that extremists can exploit.
 All these factors could tilt Bangladesh toward Islamic fundamentalism if the Bangladeshi government and the secular community do not take immediate action against the growing trend of Islamic militancy.